kisnikser/kisnikser.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fourth year Bachelor student in  Applied Mathematics and Physics at Moscow Institute of Physics and Technology working under the supervision of Andrey Grabovoy.
-I am currently finishing my Bachelor's thesis.
-Apart from that, I am working in the Laboratory of Mathematical Methods of Optimization.
+I am a fourth year Bachelor student in Applied Mathematics and Physics at [Moscow Institute of Physics and Technology](https://mipt.ru/en) working under the supervision of PhD [Andrey Grabovoy](https://andriygav.github.io).
+I am currently finishing my [Bachelor's thesis](https://github.com/intsystems/Kiselev-BS-Thesis).
+Apart from that, I am working in the [Laboratory of Mathematical Methods of Optimization](https://labmmo.ru/en).
 I am interested in Machine Learning and Optimization.
 {style="text-align: justify;"}